Looking to purchase a second home but wondering how you can do so without the funds for a down payment? Learn your options in this guide.

 To use these, you will have to meet all eligibility requirements.
 The type of loans you may be eligible for include:

-- VA loans – Current or former members of the military may be eligible for VA loans, which are also 0% down.
-Check the service time requirements to find out if you are eligible.
+- VA loans – Current or former members of the military may be eligible for a VA loan for second homes, which is also 0% down.
+Check the service time requirements to find out if you are eligible for a VA loan.

 Want to access your equity without taking on more debt?
 A sale-leaseback program makes it possible to convert your home equity into cash which you can then use to purchase your second home.